am11/LRAP/README.md

 * Ctrl-R can be used to start rofi launcher
 * Ctrl-Alt-t can be used to start lxterminal

-* Currently wifi must be managed manually with wpa_supplicant
+* Right clicking on the desktop allows the configuration menu to be launched

 ## Configuration

+* Basic configuration can be done through the configuration menu
+* This includes simple Wi-Fi management and resource overviews
-* User configuration must be done through configuration files mostly
+* At this time, additional configuration must be performed using manually written configuration files for individual pieces of software
+* More complicated Wi-Fi setups like eduroam will have to be done manually

+## Planned Features

+* More advanced network configuration utilities
-* Some software includes gui configuration tools
+* User interface configuration utilities

-## TODO

-* Create a configuration shell script to act as a settings menu - mostly so that wireless networks can be connected to easily
+* Improved setup procedure
+* Easy update procedure